| Safe Haskell | Safe-Inferred |

 Disables shrinking for a property altogether.

-Only quantification inside the call to noShrinking
+Only quantification inside the call to noShrinking is affected.

 counterexample ∷ Testable prop ⇒ String → prop → Property Source #